ronin-rb/scripts/README.md

 ## ronin-install.sh

-A script that installs all of ronin, including external dependencies.
+A script that installs all of [ronin], including external dependencies.

 ### curl && bash